-A national marine sanctuary is an area of the marine or Great Lakes environment of special national, and sometimes international, significance warranting protection and management under the NMSA.
-As steward of coastal and ocean resources, the National Oceanic and Atmospheric Administration (NOAA) protects and manages sanctuaries through the ONMS.
+A national marine sanctuary is an area of the marine or Great Lakes environment of special significance warranting protection and management under the NMSA.
+As a steward of coastal and ocean resources, NOAA protects and manages the National Marine Sanctuary System through ONMS.